alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2022-08-01-International-Space-Settlement-Design-Competition.md

 2. July 2021, Assistant CEO in the 2021 International Space Settlement Design Competition - Helped the CEOs manage a group of 60 students
 3. July 2022, CEO in the 2022 International Space Settlement Design Competition - Managed a group of 60 students.

 Throughout these competitions, I acted as a mentor to students.
 I taught them different engineering concepts, such as using idea-generation processes, conducting trade studies, collaborating with other students, and more.
-I pulled all-nighters to provide support to these students and collaborated with other university-level students and industry professionals to ensure that the secondary school students had the best possible competition experience :)
+I pulled all-nighters to provide support to these students and collaborated with other university-level students and industry professionals to ensure that the participants had the best possible competition experience :)